 "He told us pilot whales know the sound of long liner engines and associate it with food, so they will come up and start predating on the fish.
 So the fishermen shoot at them and they'd sometimes shoot up to nine before they'd get the picture and swim off.

-One current focus of the Centre's work is in developing a better understanding of the humpback whales' migrations so that fishermen can avoid certain areas during the migratory season.
+The centre is trying to develop a better understanding of the humpback whales' migrations so fishermen can avoid certain areas during the migratory season.

 Humpback whales migrate to Oceania after feeding in Antarctica over the summer.